Druskininkai Aquapark

 Druskininkai Aquapark (Lithuanian: Druskininkų vandens parkas) is a water park in Druskininkai in the Druskininkai Municipality of Lithuania.
 It is the oldest water park in Lithuania.

 History

-In Druskininkai in 2004 At the beginning of December, the reconstruction of the former physiotherapy clinic into the Druskininkai Aquapark began, and on December 26, 2006, Druskininkai Aquapark was opened in its place.
+In Druskininkai in 2004 At the beginning of December, the reconstruction of the former physiotherapy clinic into the Druskininkai Aquapark began, and on December 26, 2006, Druskininkai Aquapark was opened in its place.In February 2026, a large-scale reconstruction began.

 Attractions

 Druskininkai Aquapark has 5 water slides and 19 different saunas.